Learn the 9 easy SEO quick wins that will help you rank higher and get more traffic in the next week.

 - Chosen competitor ranks high - The competitor's website must be somewhere in the top 10 search results for a given keyword.

-There are many ways how to find out the authority of your website.
+There are many ways to find out the authority of your website.
 KWFinder uses industry-standard metrics Domain Authority, Page Authority, Citation Flow, and Trust Flow to estimate the overall authority of a given page.
-It also uses sing a cookie strength (LPS) metric.
+It also uses a cookie strength (LPS) metric.

 This metric will help you determine if you are able to outperform your competitors for a particular keyword simply by comparing your stats to theirs.